flix/book/src/associated-types.md

 }
 ```

-Here `t` is type of the collection and the associated type `Elm` is the type of
+Here `t` is the type of the collection and the associated type `Elm` is the type
-its elements.
+of its elements.
 We can implement several instances for `ForEach`.
-For example, we
+For example,
-can implement an instance for `List[a]`:
+we can implement an instance for `List[a]`:

 ```flix
 instance ForEach[List[a]] {